-(3) A minimum of ten percent (10%) of the primary wall planes and side wall planes - facing a public street shall be transparent glass, or any window or person door opening; but shall not exceed the maximum openings permitted under the Kentucky Building Code.
-Garage doors shall not be calculated in the wall plane - (4) Garage doors located anywhere from four (4) feet behind the primary wall plane to the lot frontage shall be subject to at least one of the following criteria: - a.
-A garage door facing the lot frontage shall not exceed thirty percent (30%) of - the surface of the building façade; or b.
-The garage door shall be located a minimum of four (4) feet behind the primary wall plane; or c.
-The garage door shall be perpendicular to the lot frontage.
+(1) A minimum of ten percent (10%) of the primary wall planes and side wall planes facing a public street shall be transparent glass, or any window or person door opening; but shall not exceed the maximum openings permitted under the Kentucky Building Code.
+Garage doors shall not be calculated in the wall plane area.

+(2) Garage doors located anywhere from four (4) feet behind the primary wall plane to the lot
-15-7(b) GROUP RESIDENTIAL PROJECTS - In addition to the requirements in Article 15-7(a), all Infill and Redevelopment Group Residential Projects shall be subject to the following requirements:

-- (1) The choice of garage door location under Article 15-7(a)(4)(b) shall not be permitted. - At least seventy-five percent (75%) of the roof surface of the principal structure shall be covered by a minimum 4:12 pitched roof. - The maximum length of a primary wall plane for a structure shall be 160 feet. - A change of at least four (4) feet in depth and at least eight (8) feet in length shall occur for every forty (40) feet in a primary wall plane or side wall plane facing a public street. - All exterior lighting shall require a lighting cutoff, concealing the source of lighting visible from all property lines of the site.
+- a.
+A garage door facing the lot frontage shall not exceed thirty percent (30%) of the surface of the building façade; or - b.
+The garage door shall be located a minimum of four (4) feet behind the primary wall plane; or - c.
+The garage door shall be perpendicular to the lot frontage. - 15-7(b) GROUP RESIDENTIAL PROJECTS In addition to the requirements in Article 15-7(a), all Infill and Redevelopment Group Residential Projects shall be subject to the following requirements: - (1) The choice of garage door location under Article 15-7(a)(4)(b) shall not be permitted. - (2) At least seventy-five percent (75%) of the roof surface of the principal structure shall be covered by a minimum 4:12 pitched roof.

-The maximum height of freestanding exterior lighting fixtures shall be twenty- - five (25) feet.
+(3) The maximum length of a primary wall plane for a structure shall be 160 feet.

-15-7(c) CONFLICT OF INFILL STANDARDS WITH DESIGN GUIDELINES IN A LOCAL HISTORIC (H-1) DISTRICT - In the event the provisions of Sections 15-7(a) and (b) above would conflict with the adopted Design Guidelines applied by the Board of Architectural Review as a part of the Certificate of Appropriateness review and approval process, the H-1 guidelines shall be deemed to be the stricter requirement and shall control.

-15-7(d) SPECIAL CONSIDERATIONS FOR SET- BACKS IN INFILL AND REDEVELOPMENT AREAS - The intent of the Infill and Redevelopment regulations is to allow new construction that is compatible with existing development patterns in older, established neighborhoods.
-Unique circumstances may require appropriate Board of Adjustment action to allow some relief of yard requirements where strict application of the regulations would cause unusual hardship or a development incompatible with the existing pattern of the neighborhood.

-15-8 GENERAL REGULATIONS FOR LOCATION, HEIGHT AND SIZE OF SATELLITE DISH ANTENNAS - Satellite dish antennas shall be permitted in all zones and shall be subject to the following provisions regulating location, height and size:
+- (4) A change of at least four (4) feet in depth and at least eight (8) feet in length shall occur for every forty (40) feet in a primary wall plane or side wall plane facing a public street. - (5) All exterior lighting shall require a lighting cutoff, concealing the source of lighting visible from all property lines of the site. - (6) The maximum height of freestanding exterior lighting fixtures shall be twenty-five (25) feet. - 15-7(c) CONFLICT OF INFILL STANDARDS WITH DESIGN GUIDELINES IN A LOCAL HISTORIC (H-1) DISTRICT In the event the provisions of Sections 15-7(a) and (b) above would conflict with the adopted Design Guidelines applied by the Board of Architectural Review as a part of the Certificate of Appropriateness review and approval process, the H-1 guidelines shall be deemed to be the stricter requirement and shall control. - 15-7(d) SPECIAL CONSIDERATIONS FOR SET- BACKS IN INFILL AND REDEVELOPMENT AREAS The intent of the Infill and Redevelopment regulations is to allow new construction that is compatible with existing development patterns in older, established neighborhoods.
+Unique circumstances may require appropriate Board of Adjustment action to allow some relief of yard requirements where strict application of the regulations would cause unusual hardship or a development incompatible with the existing pattern of the neighborhood. - 15-8 GENERAL REGULATIONS FOR LOCATION, HEIGHT AND SIZE OF SATELLITE DISH ANTENNAS Satellite dish antennas shall be permitted in all zones and shall be subject to the following provisions regulating location, height and size: - a.
+All roof and pole-mounted satellite dish antennas greater than six (6) feet in diameter shall be of the mesh type only, with not more than eighty-five percent (85%) of the surface being solid, and shall be painted a solid dark color.